 Convert PFX Certificate to Base64 String

-When working on Azure, often times you’d have to secure the communication between the resources using certificates.
+When working on Azure DevOps test plans, oftentimes you’d have to secure the communication between the resources using certificates.

 That way, your build server will be able to securely connect to the cluster to deploy packages or other artifacts.

-Converting pfx certificate to Base64 encoded string is really easy using the powershell.
+Converting the pfx certificate to the Base64 encoded string is really easy using powershell.

 $fileContentBytes = get-content 'C:\users\preet\downloads\wildcard.klwines.com.pfx' -Encoding Byte [System.Convert]::ToBase64String($fileContentBytes) | Out-File ‘pfx-encoded-bytes.txt’